 The shape of the bar is indicated by the amount of room available, by the shape of the alveolar ridge, and the type of construction.
 Do not engage labial soft tissue undercuts with the denture base flange, as this will alter the path of insertion and cause excessive wear and servicing requirements.

-The Hader Bar and rider system is the most popular of all bar systems due to its economy and simplicity.
+The Hader Bar and rider system is an implant supported overdenture structure and is the most popular of all bar systems due to its economy and simplicity.

 - The system allows the prosthesis to rotate around the bar.